farrrb/NewMod/README.md

 For now there are three predefined symbols:
 - `${name}` - the name you typed for the new module (e.g. MyModule)
 - `${NAME}` - the same thing as above, but in uppercase
-- `${date}` - the date in the format DD.MM.YYYY
+- `${date}` - today's date

 User-defined Symbols
 --------------------

 For each entry in the configuration (e.g. "author") the plugin creates automatically two symbols for you, which can be used in the template.
 1. `${your_symbol}`
 2. `${YOUR_SYMBOL}`